jordanmoore753/Frontend-JavaScript/lesson6/notes/notes.md

 - Get `id` of visible figure when clicked like or favorite and assign it to `photo_id`.
 - Send the request to `photos/like`, as `POST`, and with data (body) of `photo_id`.
 Return a `application/json` object.

+## Car Filter

+Application has a grid of cars that filters them by:

+1. make
+2. model
+3. price
+4. year of manufacture

+A `car` object has the following information:

+1. picture
+2. make
+3. model
+4. price
+5. year manufactured

+The 4 filter options should be in `<select>` tags.
+Once selections are made, the cars matching the filter options should be displayed and the others should be hidden.